apache/fury-site/docs/community/how_to_release.md

 [ ] +0 no opinion
 [ ] -1 disapprove with the reason

-To learn more about Fury, please see https://fury.apache.org/
+To learn more about Fory, please see https://fory.apache.org/

 *Valid check is a requirement for a vote. *Checklist for reference:

-[ ] Download Fury is valid.
+[ ] Download Fory is valid.
 [ ] Checksums and PGP signatures are valid.
 [ ] Source code distributions have correct names matching the current release.
 [ ] LICENSE and NOTICE files are correct.